unobfoxscated/scpcb-modified/README.md

 # SCP - Containment Breach

+this is a modified version of the base game SCP Containment Breach, for random fixes i wanted to do myself and other various changes i wanted to play around with

 The game is based on the works of the SCP Foundation community (http://www.scp-wiki.net/).

 This game and the source code are licensed under Creative Commons Attribution-ShareAlike 3.0 License.